rdfostrich/article-versioned-reasoning/content/demo.md

 1. Select applicable rules for the given triple pattern.
 2. Query the dataset for the given triple pattern and version options.
-3. Query the language for the given triple pattern and version options.
 4. Loop until set of inferred triples stops growing.
     1. Determine rules that can infer new triples
-    2. Perform backwards reasoning with these rules by querying the dataset for the given triple pattern and version options.
+    2. Perform backwards reasoning with these rules by querying the dataset and language for the given triple pattern and version options.
     3. Add newly inferred triples to set of triples

 <figure id="architecture">